whiteribbonalliance/dashboard-api/README.md

     13. `parent_categories` Required - use the example data structure to build a list of categories.
 This is a list of parent-categories and each parent-category can include a list of sub-categories.
-In the case that there is no hierarchy of categories, create a parent category with `code` as an empty string and include the categories as its sub-categories.
+In the case that there is no hierarchy of categories, create a parent category with `code` as an empty string and include the categories as its sub-categories. in the CSV file the sub-categories for responses should be added at `q1_canonical_code` etc.
 4. Copy your CSV file to the new config folder.
-5. Lemmatize the responses in the CSV file, do so by running `python lemmatize_responses.py`.
-To only lemmatize a specific campaign you can run `python lemmatize_responses.py my_campaign_code`.
+5. Lemmatize the responses in the CSV file, do so by running `python lemmatize_responses.py my_campaign_code`.
-6. Apply translations, this should be done even if translations is disabled to create a translations output of only English. `[CAMPAIGN_CODE]-title` and `[CAMPAIGN_CODE]-subtext` are required to add to `to_translate.json`.
-Read the `Translations` section for more information.
+6. Apply translations, read the `Translations` section for more information.
 7. Optional - If you wish to use a link instead to load the CSV file, after lemmatizing the data, upload the CSV file to your hosting of choice and add the direct link at `file_link` inside `config.json`. `file_link` will be prioritized over `file`.